 There was a piece of legislation proposed in March 2009 that should have become law but died in committeed instead.
-Nevertheless, it is an issue that everyone needs to be aware of and weigh in on with their respective representatives and senators.
-Hopefully, it will be reintroduced in the new session.
+Nevertheless, antibiotic resistance is an issue that everyone needs to be aware of and weigh in on with their respective representatives and senators.
+Hopefully, it will be reintroduced in future sessions.

 It was H.R.
 1549, the Preservation of Antibiotics for Medical Treatment Act.
 Introduced by Rep. Louise Slaughter (D-N.Y.), it would have prohibited several types of antibiotics from being used routinely in animal feed.
 Its progress and demise can be seen on govtrack.us.

 Passage of the bill was a longshot at best due to the unholy marriage of the pharmaceutical industry and big agribusiness.

 The Alliance for Natural Health (ANH) on July 6, 2010 reported that the pharmaceutical industry and the factory farm contractors are fighting hard to thwart restrictions on the use of antibiotics in agriculture.
 The FDA is a toothless tiger on the issue.

 The FDA recently announced that it wanted to reduce the use of growth-promoting antibiotic drugs for meat-producing animals because it contributes to drug resistance in humans.